 Requests to work with children come to ComIT through the school ALNCo.

-Hearing Impaired Service (HIS) is a service to assist all children and young people with an identified hearing loss, to achieve their maximum potential and to acquire the necessary skills for life and to support successful inclusion into local schools.
-The team includes qualified Teachers of the Deaf and Specialist Teaching Assistants.
+The Support Service for d/Deaf Children & Young People is a service to assist all children and young people who have been identified as deaf, to achieve their maximum potential and to acquire the necessary skills for life.
+The service also supports successful inclusion into local schools.
+The team includes qualified Teachers of Deaf Children and Young People and experienced, specialist Teaching Assistants.

-The Hearing-Impaired Service use the National Sensory Impairment Partnership Eligibility Framework, a tool for Sensory Services which aims to guide decision-making when allocating support for individual children and young people.
+The Support Service for d/Deaf Children & Young People use the National Sensory Impairment Partnership Eligibility Framework, a tool for Sensory Services which aims to guide decision-making when allocating support for individual children and young people.
 Service support is dynamic and encourages close links with home, school and other agencies.
-We aim to build capacity in schools in meeting pupils’ needs and provide focused support in response to changing needs of children and young people.
+We aim to build capacity in schools in meeting pupils’ needs and provide focused support in response to the changing needs of children and young people.